 In connection with the consummation and effectiveness of the Plan of Adjustment, the Corporation issued its Puerto Rico Sales Tax Financing Corporation Restructured Sales Tax Bonds, Series 2019 Bonds (the "COFINA Bonds") under a certain Master Trust Indenture, dated as of February 12, 2019, as supplemented and amended (the "Indenture").
-On August 1, 2019, (i) COFINA exchanged \$3,108,661,000 aggregate principal amount of Series 2019A-2 Bonds and \$45,570,000 aggregate principal amount of Series 2019B-2 Bonds and (ii) the amendments to the First Supplemental Indenture and the Second Supplemental Indenture became effective.
+The Plan of Adjustment reduced COFINA's bond debt from approximately \$18 billion to \$12 billion through a bond exchange and resolved the allocation of SUT revenues between the Commonwealth and COFINA.